eng-boda/CS241-Operating-System-Project/README.md

 | :--- | :--- | :--- |
 | **Effect** | Fair and highly responsive but causes high overhead due to frequent context switching. | Efficient with low overhead but less responsive and behaves like FCFS. |

-### 5.Whether SRTF gives a strong advantage to short jobs
+### 5. Whether SRTF gives a strong advantage to short jobs

 | Feature | SRTF |
 | :--- | :--- |